caseyg/awesome/TOPICS.md

 ## kiro

 *   [kirodotdev/Kiro](https://github.com/kirodotdev/Kiro) - Kiro is an agentic IDE that works alongside you from prototype to production.

-## spec

-*   [kirodotdev/Kiro](https://github.com/kirodotdev/Kiro) - Kiro is an agentic IDE that works alongside you from prototype to production.

-*   [github/spec-kit](https://github.com/github/spec-kit) - 💫 Toolkit to help you get started with Spec-Driven Development

 ## claude-skills-creator